 Go to your local butcher shop and you won't just see one standard pile of pork ribs.
-You'll be standing in front of a case of baby back ribs, spare ribs, country-style ribs, rib tips, rib roast, and the list can go on.
+You'll be standing in front of a case of baby back pork ribs, pork spare ribs, country-style pork ribs, rib tips, rib roast, short ribs, rib bones, side ribs, loin back ribs, rib chops and the list can go on.

 When I first started getting into grilling, I had no clue what to do.
 Most of the time I would go to the butcher shop and just ask for the freshest cut of meat.
 Then I would go home and hope I could find a good video tutorial on how to cook it.
 The meals turned out alright, but I knew they could be better.

 One summer I bought a char smoker and took it upon myself to learn everything I could about grilling.
 I checked out every book at the library about it, took a few classes at the community center, and watched every grill cooking show I could find online.
 A few months later, I was making finger-lickin' barbecue so good that my neighbors started paying me to make extra portions.
 It's become a lifelong love of mine and I hope you make it yours, too!

 Here is an overview of the different rib types you'll learn about in this article:

 - Rib Tips

 The spare rib is located just under the belly of the pig.
 These are the bones you take off before you get to cutting up the bacon underneath.

 You can tell a spare rib from a back rib by it's shape.
 Whereas back ribs are curved, spare ribs are a flat bunch.
 Comparing the two, spare ribs have considerably more bone and less meat.
 However, this doesn't mean that it is inferior in any way to the back rib.
 The spare rib's meat has a considerably higher fat content than the back ribs.